Tokyo Leads Asian Market Gains In Holiday Trade - UrduPoint

 Hong Kong, (UrduPoint / Pakistan Point News - 1st Oct, 2019 ):Asian markets mostly rose Tuesday after Wall Street finished a volatile quarter on a positive note, while China began a week-long break to celebrate the 70th birthday of the People's Republic.

-Following Wall Street's lead, Tokyo climbed 0.7 percent, helped by a drop in the yen and as investors shrugged off a Japanese survey that showed business confidence continued falling.
+Following Wall Street's lead, Tokyo closed 0.6 percent higher, helped by a drop in the yen and as investors shrugged off a Japanese survey that showed business confidence continued to fall.

-Buyer sentiment got a boost from comments from the Trump administration denying the likelihood of potential new US restrictions on Chinese investment, analysts said.
+Buyer sentiment was boosted by comments from the Trump administration denying the likelihood of new US restrictions on Chinese investment, analysts said.

-"US stocks rebounded and the dollar topped 108 yen" in a positive development for Japanese exporters, Seiichi Suzuki, senior market analyst at Tokai Tokyo Research Institute, told AFP.
+"US stocks rebounded and the dollar topped 108 yen" in a positive development for Japanese exporters, said Seiichi Suzuki, senior market analyst at Tokai Tokyo Research Institute.

-Taipei and Singapore both jumped 1.0 percent and gains were also seen in Wellington and Seoul.
-Manila and Bangkok were both down by around half a percent while Jakarta was flat.
+Taipei jumped 1.3 percent and Singapore climbed 1.0 percent, with gains also seen in Wellington and Seoul.
+Manila and Bangkok were both down however while Jakarta fell slightly.

-Investors are looking ahead to the resumption of talks between Beijing and Washington this month, said Quincy Krosby, chief market strategist of Prudential Financial.
+Investors are looking ahead to the resumption of trade war talks between Beijing and Washington next week, said Quincy Krosby, chief market strategist of Prudential Financial.

-The talks are "clearly a positive for the markets because the effect it has on the world economy is paramount going into the last quarter", Krosby said.
+The latest discussions set for October 10 are "clearly a positive for the markets because the effect it has on the world economy is paramount going into the last quarter", Krosby said.

-Markets in China and Hong Kong were closed for a public holiday as anniversary celebrations were underway in Beijing but with mass protests planned in the southern financial hub.
+Markets in China and Hong Kong were closed for a public holiday as anniversary celebrations were held in Beijing and pro-democracy protesters took to the streets in the southern financial hub.

-Sydney rose 0.3 percent ahead of a central bank meeting, with a rate cut predicted by a Bloomberg survey of economists.
+In early European trade London edged up 0.1 percent, and Paris and Frankfurt also made slight gains.

+- Australia rate cut - Sydney rose 0.8 percent and the Australian dollar dipped after the Reserve Bank of Australia announced it had cut interest rates to a historic new low.

 Oil prices had fallen sharply Monday following reports that Saudi Arabia restored oil production more quickly than expected following attacks on infrastructure.